isb-cgc/ISB-CGC-Webapp/README.md

 2. Download [Google Cloud SDK](https://cloud.google.com/sdk/) and install.
 Make sure that the edited .bash_profile or .bashrc file is pointing to the right location of google-cloud-sdk directory.
 3. Authenticate the Google Cloud Platform by running `gcloud auth login`
-4. If you are using isb-cgc as your Google Cloud Project, you will need access to the ISB-CGC Google Drive directory (please ask project members for this information) to download the following:
+4. If you are using isb-cgc as your Google Cloud Project, you will need access to the ISB-CGC Google Drive directory (please ask project members for this information) to download the following.
+Please refer to Deploying to New Cloud Project for instructions on how to generate private keys and client secrets.:
   - privatekey.pem (This was generated from a .p12 file downloaded from within the isb-cgc project)
   - privatekey.json
   - lib.zip
   - client_secrets.json
   - google_api_key.txt (This should be placed in the genome_browser directory.)
   - dev_2015-07-09_metadata_attr_samples.sql
-  Otherwise, please refer to Deploying to New Cloud Project for instructions on how to generate private keys and client secrets.
 5. Set up python virtual environment with Python 2.7, Django 1.7.1, MySQL 5.6:
 6. `pip install django==1.7.1`
 7. `pip install MySQL-python` - You may need to install MySQL if it is not already installed.
 It is recommended to use [homebrew](http://brew.sh/) if you are on OS X.